Clan of Xymox: Independent career (1991–present)

 In addition to intermittent original releases, Clan of Xymox has contributed to a number of compilations and side projects since conception.
 In 1987, the track "Moscoviet Mosquito" was re-recorded and released on the 4AD compilation album Lonely Is an Eyesore.
 In October 2000 the band released Live, a double CD with nineteen tracks and two videos featuring live performances of Xymox songs from the 4AD, Polygram, and independent eras.
 In September 2004, a Best of Clan of Xymox album was released with re-recorded versions of early hits as well as later offerings.
 In 2011, the track "In Your Arms Again" from the LP Darkest Hour was included on the soundtrack to David Fincher's The Girl with the Dragon Tattoo.
 In 2012 the band released a cover album, Kindred Spirits, featuring covers of several influential post-punk and new wave groups in Mooring's own musical styling.
 The songs "A Day", "Masquerade", and "Cry in the Wind" were featured on the official soundtrack to the 2014 film The Guest.

 Clan of Xymox plays at Portland's Star Theater on June 11, 2023.

-In 2021, the band released Limbo a concept album about the COVID-19 pandemic.
+In 2021, the band released Limbo, a concept album about the COVID-19 pandemic.
 Alice Teeple of Post-Punk.com praised the album, calling it "a masterstroke of modern goth rock."
 Teeple opined that the album proves that the band "remains at the top of their songwriting game".

 In June 2024, the band released the album Exodus, followed six months later by the EP Blood of Christ.

+Musical style

+Clan of Xymox's music draws on darkwave, gothic rock, synth-pop, and post-punk, characterised by atmospheric synthesiser layers, driving rhythms, and introspective lyrics.
+AllMusic describes them as "known for their driving, often danceable form of introspective goth rock".
+Moorings has stated that "the blueprint of Clan of Xymox is to combine electronics with live instruments, so it gives wide possibilities to use and mix these into songs."

+Their sound has evolved over the decades.
+The early 4AD records featured post-punk atmospherics and layered synthesiser textures, while the PolyGram era saw a shift toward more commercial synth-pop and alternative dance.
+After moving to Berlin in the late 1990s, Moorings incorporated heavier guitars and deeper vocals, drawing on the popularity of industrial rock.
+Later releases such as In Love We Trust (2009) marked a return to the layered sound of their earlier 4AD years.